YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 \end{align}
 ```

-A typical (though not necessary) choice is to further set each of the individual terms in the likelihood to be a Gaussian density.
+A typical (though not necessary) choice is to set each of the individual terms in the likelihood to be a Gaussian density.
 We collectively refer to members of the NPF that employ this factorisation assumption as _conditional_ NP models, and to this sub-family as the CNPF.
 Now, recall that one guiding principle of the NPF is to _locally_ encode each input-output pair in $\mathcal{C}$, and then _aggregate_ the encodings into a single representation of the context set, which we denote by $R$.
 Putting these together, we can express the predictive distribution of CNPF members as